The Search for Orphan Pages and Optimizing SEO: What You Need to Know

 A Step-by-Step Guide to Finding Orphan Pages on Your Website

-1.)
-Identify Your Crawlable Pages
+1. Identify Your Crawlable Pages

-The first thing you’d do is find your crawlable and proper pages that web spiders can discover, render, and index.
+The first thing you’d do is find crawlable and proper pages that web spiders can discover, render, and index.
 You can do this using SEO crawler tools like Screaming Frog or Google Search Console.
-These tools will help you start and crawling process and export all the crawlable URLs into organized sheets.
+These tools will help you start the crawling process and export all the crawlable URLs into organized sheets.

-Filter Out Broken Links and Orphan Pages
+2. Filter Out Broken Links and Orphan Pages

 Now that you know which pages web crawlers favor in your page by analyzing the URL sheets, you can filter out and identify problems.
-You will start by listing all the missing URLs from the crawlable links list which will include both broken links and pages.
-Once you list them, you can start with the last step which is fixing.
+You will start by listing all the missing URLs from the crawlable links list, which will include both broken links and pages.
+Once you list them, you can start with the last step, which is fixing.

-3.)
-Refer to These Orphan Pages
+3. Refer to These Orphan Pages